 Extension/padding of SUPI NAI is configured by the operator.

-Note 1: Operators may have their own specific extension length (fixed or variable according to the USIM).
+NOTE 1: Operators may have their own specific extension length (fixed or variable according to the USIM).

 As part of this solution, an extension/padding after a configurable delimiter, for example, “!”, in username can be used in SUPI_NAI.
 This padding can ensure that the length of each username for a specific Operator adds up to a fixed number of octets.
 This also ensures that for any given length of SUPI_NAI, the input to SUCI generation is always having a fixed length.
 Also, the delimiter can be used to extract the actual SUPI_NAI after de-concealing the username from SUCI at the home network.